 Order your official Otterbein academic transcript here.

 Applying for a Degree

 Degrees are granted at the end of summer, fall, and spring semesters.
-Students planning to graduate must request a Graduation Application at the Office of the Registrar one term prior to the term in which the degree is to be completed.
-It is the student’s responsibility to be aware of this requirement, to initiate the request and to return the application on time.
+Students planning to graduate must request a Graduation Application one term prior to the term in which the degree is to be completed.
+It is the student’s responsibility to be aware of this requirement, to initiate the request and to submit the application on time.

 The undergraduate commencement ceremony is held in April or May and all graduates (summer, fall, and spring) are invited to participate.
 Guest seating is limited to seven tickets per graduate.
 Extra tickets will not be available.
 To participate, a student must submit a completed Graduation Application, and meet participation criteria as detailed on the Otterbein website.

 Academic Appeals (Academic Hearing Board)

 Through the Academic Hearing Board, which is a standing committee of the University Senate, an avenue for appealing academic policies is provided to all students.
 Details regarding the appeal process are available from the Student Success and Career Development Office.
 Minutes of past Academic Council meetings are on file in the Library.